February 1, 2019

 The Harmony Award, which in essence is a lifetime achievement award, is presented to original, authentic group members, authorized representatives or family members for approximately twelve deserving vocal groups for each annual class inducted.
 Inductees elected are from past decades that present their music at the Induction Ceremony, Induction Shows and events which have been held in a few states throughout our country.

-The Induction Show and Ceremony provide an opportunity for the present and past Inductees to perform live in unique media presentations that are videotaped and recorded in front of a live audiences, preserved on CD’s and DVD’s, digital downloads, produced as television “Specials” and other forms of media products.
+The Induction Show and Ceremony provide an opportunity for the present and past Inductees to perform live in unique media presentations that are videotaped and recorded in front of a live audience, preserved on CD ’s and DVD’s, digital downloads, produced as television “Specials” and other forms of media products.

 The induction process is initiated by music industry professionals that make up the Induction Committee.
 Renowned musicologists, record collectors, Inductees and web site visitors make suggestions of new vocal group candidates to be added to the list of potential inductees known as the “Qualifiers List”.